 - While making a provision for the future is always important, pinning your best hopes on such a faraway event can keep you from living in the moment.

 - Being obsessed with retirement ignores the possibility that you might not live long enough to see it.
-It’s not being fatalistic, it’s being realistic .
+That’s not being fatalistic, it’s being realistic .

 - By becoming obsessed with retirement, you may avoid pursuing important opportunities, the kind that could create that dream life much earlier than retirement.